 Caliber Home Loans is one such lender.

 “We offer jumbo mortgages up to $2 million with only 5% down payment required and no PMI.
 We also offer a jumbo loan up to $3 million with 10% down needed and no PMI,” says Catlin.

 Jumbo loan rates today

+Keep in mind that jumbo loan interest rates, like all mortgage rates, depend on many factors.
 “These include loan type, loan amount, down payment, credit score, debt-to-income ratio, and reserves left after closing,” Catlin says.

 In general, Jeanette advises that jumbo mortgage rates are roughly a half percent higher than conventional rates.

+“That’s true if the borrower has good credit and can fully document his or her income,” he explains.
 “But when you start to add in other factors, like poor credit, alternative income documentation, and bankruptcies, the rates will be higher.”

 Good candidates for a jumbo loan

 Just keep in mind that to qualify and afford the monthly payments on a jumbo loan, you’ll need a healthy income.
 That’s true even if you’re not making a big down payment.Check your jumbo loan eligibility.
 Start here

 “We often see people put less money down initially and then pay the mortgage balance down in chunks later.
 That can be especially smart when they have a home to sell, expect stock to vest, or will be inheriting money.”